daniloderosa/ddr-site/exampleSite/content/blog/theoffice.md

 ---

-I stumbled acroos an R package named ‘schrute’ that is basically a dataset with all the dialogues in The Office, one of my favourite TV series.
+I stumbled across an R package named ‘schrute’ that is basically a dataset with all the dialogues in The Office, one of my favourite TV series.
 So I thought: let’s give it a try!